rossyndicate/CLP-remote-sensing-dashboard/README.md

-# CLP-remote-sensing-dashboard
+# Remote Sensing Dashboard for the Cache la Poudre Watershed

-Shiny app dashboard displaying historical RS data with estimated water quality parameter
+Shiny app dashboard displaying historical RS data with estimated water quality parameters.

+The code in this repository is covered by the MIT use license.
+We request that all downstream uses of this work be available to the public when possible.

+Repository contact: B Steele (b dot steele at colostate dot edu)